What the study found

-What the researchers tested: The researchers studied a cerium-based metal-organic framework with an amino-functionalized linker, comparing it with a non-amine analogue, Ce-UiO-66.
-They used in situ infrared spectroscopy, X-ray absorption, electron paramagnetic resonance, and transient absorption spectroscopy to examine what happens after photoexcitation.
+The researchers studied a cerium-based metal–organic framework called Ce-UiO-66-NH2, which includes an amino-functionalized linker.
+They used in situ infrared spectroscopy, X-ray absorption spectroscopy, electron paramagnetic resonance, and transient absorption spectroscopy to examine what happens after light exposure.

 Key points